exexzian/RethinkDB_Node_Tutorial/README.md

   });
 })
 </code></pre>
 This time around we are ordering all the messages by the date.
-Note that we made an index previously in our DB generating script to make sure the script runs faster on large datasets.
+Note that we made an index previously in our DB generating script to make sure the script can order by the secondary index date.
 RethinkDB returns a cursor upon recieving data.
 All we need to do is run `toArray()` on it, and, we can extract the data in easy to read JSON. <br>
 We finally send the data via `res.send(cursorRes)`.

 ### 6) Making it realtime with .changes() and socket.io
-This is where the real magic happens :).<br>

 #### On the server
 First thing we want to do is listen for all the changes in socket.io